RCN-ECS/CnGV/notebook/20200922_MA_PartialSimResults.md

 ### KEL note: We also need to be consistent with what to call "Covariance" across the plots.
 Sometimes it is called CovGE.
 We should be consistent with the main text, for example "$Cov_{GE}$" or "Cov(G,E)".
 The former can be made in R, but it can be a pain.
 We also need to distinguish between the true measure and the estimate, for example "Cov(G,E) estimate" vs. "Cov(G,E) true value".
 Then we also need a term to distinguish the raw data from the means data....
 Also minor but be consistent with capitalization (e.g. don't switch some graphs to "Cov(G,E) Estimate").

 ### KEL note: It would be helpful to start to order the graphs as the way you want to present them in the results, and indicate which you want to include in the main text vs. the Supp Mat.
 For example, do we want to start with the comparison of bootstrap vs. permutation with the confusion matrices?
+If we are going to put all the means results in the Supp Mat, then let's put them together here and talk about how it would look.

 **N_env == N_gen**
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/923_CovGxE1.png)